 ‘He’s for the chop anyway, the boss doesn’t like him.’

 ‘Thanks for the heads up.
 Your alternative now is we still let you escape but there are two at the end of the lane and she -’ he indicated Jenny ‘- she’s got free rein to come after you, now, tonight.
-And she’s keen for this sort of work, you saw that.
-You’ve got one minute.’
+And she’s keen on this sort of work, you saw that.
+You’ve got one minute to decide, my son.’

 ‘Good boy.
-Take off your outer gear, hood too.’
+Take off your outer gear, your hood too.’
 He did.
-‘Now take one of theirs off too, maybe Madders.’
+‘Now take the kit from one of the others too, maybe Madders.’

 That done, ‘Off you go then, we’ll give you a bunk up.
 Stay on the roof until we’ve gone out the back, OK?’

-They dressed in the dark gear, the second officer tied Jenny up the same way as before and heaved her into a fireman’s, they both went out the front and there was the dinghy.
-They took it.
+The two officers dressed in the dark gear, the second officer pretend-tied Jenny up the same way as Sarah and heaved her into a fireman’s, they both went out the front and there was the dinghy.

-At the launch, they went up the ladder and ‘Tim’ gave the password – he was allowed to carry Jenny downstairs, ‘Ronnie’ went round to the fore hatch and was also allowed down.
+At the launch, the first officer went up the ladder as ‘Tim’ and gave the password – he was allowed to carry Jenny downstairs, ‘Ronnie’ went round to the fore hatch, gave the word and was also allowed down.

-Leyton Young still waited in the corner, there was no sound next door.
+Leyton Young still waited in his corner, there was no sound next door.

 A silent figure dropped down through the torn roof to the floor.